GoppeltM/WorkItOut-game/docs/meta.md

 ## Hire
 Personal costs are probably the highest cost factor in most modern software projects, therefore increasing a project size should be hurtful for the player.
+Also, hiring is a very longterm decision.
-To make this decision even more thoughtful, firing is not an option.
+To reflect this, firing is not an option, and hiring costs (due to special training or similar) should be expensive.
+To balance this, we need a small starting pot, and a high hiring/gain ratio.
+On the downside, this means that we require a lot of rounds until hiring strategy may kick in.

 ## Accept request
 Accepting a request is a bet on your future: if you can fulfill it, your customer will be happy and pay you well.